Members of the Ferndale Museum receive 6 copies a year of Our Story magazine.

 National Register of Historic Places

-1. People and Family File - We have an index-card biography file which was begun by Evelyn Whitney.
+1. People and family file - We have an index-card biography file.
 It is used for quick identifications along with a file containing newspaper clippings and family history booklets.

 family trees, etc. in vertical file folders.